joeblew999/pb-stack/doc/README.md

 Provides a SQLite DB and Web GUI Editor to allow developers to very quickly develop a database structure.

 TODO:

+- https://github.com/go-goyave/goyave is a good structure we can code gen into.

 - Extend so that the Admin settings are part of the API, so that TOFU can manage it.